MinYoungChoe/IPC144/W03/README.md

-# Workshop #3: Computations: Logic (sequence, selection, iteration, flags, nesting)
+# Workshop #3:Computations: Logic (sequence, selection, iteration, flags, nesting)

 This is third work that I have done using C language in First semester at Seneca college.